obvonage/deved-platform/content/blog/en/attention-detection-with-vonage-video-api’s.md

 outdated: false
 replacement_url: ""
 ---
+*This article was written in collaboration with [Talha Hasan](https://developer.vonage.com/blog/authors/talha-hasan)*

 # I﻿ntroduction

 In today’s world more and more of our interactions are going online.
 Over the past few years, online classes and meetings have become a normal part of life.
 While this transition has had numerous benefits, it has also created interesting issues to be tackled.
 One such issue is ensuring user attention.